Home Expeditions Namibia Self-Drive Safari Guide

 Do I need a guide for Etosha National Park?

 No. Etosha is a self-drive park — you enter in your own vehicle, follow the camp-to-camp road network, and stop at waterholes and sightings as you encounter them.
-The three main rest camps (Okaukuejo, Halali, Namutoni) have floodlit waterholes that are active 24 hours; the Okaukuejo waterhole in particular reliably produces elephant, rhino, and big cat sightings from a concrete viewing platform.
+The three main rest camps (Okaukuejo, Halali, Namutoni) have floodlit waterholes that are active 24 hours; the Okaukuejo waterhole reliably produces elephant, rhino, and big cat sightings from a concrete viewing platform.
 No guide is required and the self-drive experience is one of the best in Africa.
 Guided drives operate out of the camps for additional cost.

 What is the malaria situation in Namibia?